DislikePineapple/Julia-HydrodynamicStability.jl/docs/src/Problems/pde.md

+# PDE problems
-# Backward finite differential method to solve parabilic PDE
+Using backward finite differential method to solve the parabolic partial differential equations.

 ## The eqution to be solved